prasadkrishnak/ipmitool_ESXi/README.md

 # ipmitool_ESXi
-This is to store ipmitool for ESXi
+This repository contain an ipmitool version compatible for VMware ESXi